linozen/exocortex/content/refs/python-for-everybody.md

     print(words[2])
 ```

-##### Exercise 8.4 {#exercise-8-dot-4}
+##### Exercise 8.4

-Write a program to open the file [romeo.txt](https://www.py4e.com/code3/romeo.txt) and read it line by line.
-For each
+Write a program to open the file
+[romeo.txt](https://www.py4e.com/code3/romeo.txt) and read it line by line.
+For
-line, split the line into a list of words using the split function.
-For each
+each line, split the line into a list of words using the split function.
+For
-word, check to see if the word is already in a list.
-If the word is not in the
+each word, check to see if the word is already in a list.
+If the word is not in
-list, add it to the list.
+the list, add it to the list.
 When the program completes, sort and print the
 resulting words in alphabetical order.

-##### Solution {#solution}
+##### Solution

 ```python
 wordlist = []